katcipis/sophia/notes/articles/firecracker.md

 ```

 Memory overhead is fundamental to achieve high-density.
-When discussing the advantages, usually hardware is regarded
+When discussing trade-offs, usually hardware is regarded
 as safer and better at isolation:

 ```